joyluzingu/joyluzingu.github.io/_pages/about.md

 ---
-permalink: /
-title: "<p align='center'><font size='+2'><b>Understanding how plants sense and respond to changing environments</b></font></p>"
-excerpt: "Understanding how plants sense and respond to changing environments"
-author_profile: true
-redirect_from:
+layout: page
+title: "About Me"
-  - /about/
+permalink: /about/
-  - /about.html
 ---

-Joy Luzingu is a PhD student in Epidemiology at the Mel and Enid Zuckerman College of Public Health, University of Arizona.
-He was awarded a Fulbright scholarship by the U.S. Department of State to pursue a Master of Public Health in One Health at the University of Arizona.
-Subsequently, he completed a Master of Science in Epidemiology at the same institution.
-While pursuing his doctoral studies, Joy also earned a graduate certificate in Geographic Information Science (GIS).
-Before his graduate studies in public health, Joy earned a Medical Degree and worked as a physician in the Democratic Republic of Congo (DRC), where he was involved in clinical practice and public health research projects with the Kinshasa School of Public Health.
-His experience includes working on several epidemiological studies, such as assessing the availability of antimalarial drugs in communities with Population Services International (PSI), developing fetal growth standards with the World Health Organization (WHO), evaluating healthcare quality in maternal and child health settings with Handicap International, and conducting a clinical trial on a new pediatric antimalarial drug with Medicines for Malaria Venture (MMV).
-Joy's current research focuses on the use of mobile apps for monitoring mosquito-borne diseases and providing educational information.
-He is also an active member of the American Public Health Association (APHA).
-PS: I am still developing my website.
-More contents coming soon....
+# About Me

+I am **Joy Luzingu**, a PhD student in Epidemiology at the **Mel and Enid Zuckerman College of Public Health**, University of Arizona.
+My academic journey and professional experiences are rooted in my passion for improving public health through research, innovation, and technology.

+## Academic Background
+- **PhD in Epidemiology** (In Progress) – University of Arizona
+- **Master of Public Health (One Health)** – University of Arizona (Fulbright Scholar)
+- **Master of Science in Epidemiology** – University of Arizona
+- **Medical Degree** – Kinshasa School of Public Health, Democratic Republic of Congo

+While pursuing my doctoral studies, I earned a **Graduate Certificate in Geographic Information Science (GIS)**.

+## Professional Experience
+Before my graduate studies, I worked as a physician in the Democratic Republic of Congo, where I was involved in clinical practice and various public health research projects.
+Some key highlights include:
+- Conducting clinical trials on pediatric antimalarial drugs with **Medicines for Malaria Venture (MMV)**.
+- Assessing the availability of antimalarial drugs with **Population Services International (PSI)**.
+- Developing fetal growth standards with the **World Health Organization (WHO)**.
+- Evaluating maternal and child healthcare quality with **Handicap International**.

+## Current Research
+My doctoral research focuses on the use of **mobile apps for monitoring mosquito-borne diseases** and providing educational information.
+My work aims to harness technology to address public health challenges in innovative ways.

+## Affiliations
+I am an active member of the **American Public Health Association (APHA)**.

+---

+*PS: This website is still under development.
+More content is coming soon!*